Why We Don\'t Publish Rankings

 - !Recommend a specific battery before asking about your usage or looking at your bills

-- !Push one brand very heavily while dismissing all others
+- !Push one brand hard while dismissing the others

 - !Quote payback periods under five years (rarely achievable in Perth at current prices)

-- !Can't explain clearly why their recommendation suits your particular situation
+- !Can't explain why their recommendation fits your situation

 - !Create artificial urgency with "limited time" offers or claims that prices are about to rise

-None of these are absolute deal-breakers, but they suggest someone more interested in making a sale than finding the right solution for you.
+None of these is an automatic deal-breaker, but each one points to someone more interested in a sale than in finding the right system for you.

 The goal isn\'t to find the "best" battery.